lilianjiw107/was-it-rufus/README.md

 ```
 python main.py -g GIT_DIR
 ```
 where `GIT_DIR` is a local git repository directory.
+Both full path and relative path are acceptable.

 The program should print something like
 ```